rstutsman/rstutsman.github.io/index.md

  - [RAMCloud](http://ramcloud.stanford.edu/) - A high-performance distributed
    key-value storage system designed with latency goals to enable the next generation of data center applications.
+ - [LSM-SIM](https://github.com/utah-scs/lsm-sim) - A trace-driven web cache
+   simulator designed to simulate common and advanced eviction and memory management policies for large-scale in-memory caches, like memcached.

 ## Past